 Online Admissions Application: Begin the application process by submitting an online graduate application at the link below and submitting the non-refundable $65 application fee payment.

-Degree Requirement: An undergraduate degree (BA, BS, or the equivalent) from an accredited college or university.
+Degree Requirement: An undergraduate degree (BA, BS, or the equivalent) from a regionally accredited institution.

 Transcripts: Official transcripts from all accredited academic institutions attended.
 Transcripts must arrive in their official, sealed envelopes.

 Goal Statement: A one-page statement of professional goals and objectives that shows demonstrated commitment to the field of community mental health.

 Autobiographical Statement: A four-to-six page (typed, double-spaced) introspective autobiographical statement emphasizing how you arrived at your current commitment to work in the area of community mental health and describing life experiences that have led to your decision to apply.

 Two Letters of Recommendation: Letters of recommendation will be accepted from academic advisors, professors, professional supervisors, or someone able to attest to your ability to undertake the work required for your program.
 Recommenders should use standard business format and include full contact information-name, email, phone number, and mailing address.